microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-05.md

 To complete this challenge, verify that:

 - You have a PowerBI report displaying the data from the batch predicted table.
+Your report must, at a minimum, be able to identify which patients are at risk of heart failure.
+You must use the id field for this purpose.

 ## Learning Resources